 If the student withdraws from school, “officially” or “unofficially,” before the term is completed and the student was the recipient of Title IV financial aid funding, Federal Return to Title IV Regulations require the Financial Aid Office to calculate both the amount of earned and unearned aid for the period of withdrawal.
 If the student received more assistance than he/she “earned” by only attending a portion of the term, the excess funds must be returned by the College and/or the student to the federal government.

-The federal formula requires a return of Title IV financial aid if the student received federal financial aid assistance in the form of a Pell Grant, Supplemental Educational Opportunity Grant, Stafford Direct Loans or Parent Loan for Undergraduate Students, and the student withdrew before completing more than 60% of the enrollment period.
+The federal formula requires a return of Title IV financial aid if the student received Federal financial aid assistance in the form of a Pell Grant, Iraq and Afghanistan Grant, Supplemental Educational Opportunity Grant, Stafford Direct Loans or Parent Loan for Undergraduate Students, and the student withdrew before completing more than 60% of the enrollment period.
 To determine the amount of aid the student has earned up to the time of withdrawal, divide the number of calendar days the student attended classes by the number of calendar days in the enrollment period.
 Scheduled breaks of 5 days or more are excluded.
 The percentage derived is then multiplied by the total federal funds that were disbursed (applied to the student’s account and/or refunded) or that could have been disbursed for the enrollment period.
 This calculation determines the amount of aid earned by the student which he/she may keep.
-The unearned amount (total aid disbursed or that could have been disbursed less the earned amount) must be returned to the federal government by MCCC or the student.
+The unearned amount (total aid disbursed or that could have been disbursed less the earned amount) must be returned to the federal government by the MCCC or the student.
 The unearned aid must be returned in the following order: